Find Grad Schools

 100% Women

 Saybrook University comes in at #6 on our list of the most popular colleges offering doctor's degrees in organizational behavior studies.
 During the most recent year for which we have data, 4 people received their doctor's degree in organizational behavior studies from Saybrook University.
-About 100% of this group were women, and 60% were students from an underrepresented racial-ethnic group.
+Of these students, 100% were women and 75% were members of underrepresented racial-ethnic groups.

 #6